MercuryWorkshop/wisp-client-js/README.md

 $ npx wisp-js-server --help
 Usage: wisp-js-server [options]

-A Wisp server implementation written in Javascript. (v0.2.1)
+A Wisp server implementation written in Javascript. (v0.3.1)

 Options:
   -V, --version                 output the version number -H, --host <host>             The hostname the server will listen on. (default: "127.0.0.1") -P, --port <port>             The port number to run the server on. (default: 5001) -L, --logging <log_level>     The log level to use.
-This is either DEBUG, INFO, WARN, ERROR, or NONE. (default: "INFO") -S, --static <static_dir>   The directory to serve static files from. (optional) (default: null) -C, --config <config_path>  The path to your server config file. (optional) (default: null) -h, --help                  display help for command
+This is either DEBUG, INFO, WARN, ERROR, or
+                                NONE. (default: "INFO")
+  -S, --static <static_dir>     The directory to serve static files from. (optional) -C, --config <config_path>    The path to your Wisp server config file.
+This is the same format as
+                                `wisp.options` in the API. (optional) -O, --options <options_json>  A JSON string to set the Wisp config without using a file.
+                                (optional)
+  -h, --help                    display help for command
 ```
 You may also clone this repository and run `npn run server_cli -- --help`.